NateJudd/tail-bounds/README.md

 # Tail Bounds for Heavy-Tailed Sums

-A comparison of lower bounding methods.

-Numerical comparison of tail probability bounds for sums of i.i.d. random variables, with a focus on the Lomax (Pareto Type II) distribution.
-Implements a Riesz–Hölder / Chebyshev–Markov lower bound alongside classical competitors (Bonferroni, Chernoff, Bernstein, Bennett, Paley–Zygmund).
+A comparison of tail-bounding methods for sums of i.i.d. random variables, with a focus on the Lomax (Pareto Type II) distribution.
+Implements a Riesz–Hölder / Chebyshev–Markov lower bound alongside classical competitors like Paley–Zygmund.
+We compare with upper bounds (Bonferroni, Chernoff, Bernstein, Bennett) and numerical approximatioms of the truth (CDF).

 ## Structure